steffrahaim/lumen-marketing/wp-content/plugins/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 3.1.2 =
+* Fix for custom fields not copied

+= 3.1.1 =
+* Fix for nasty update nag (plus a failsafe checkbox)

+= 3.1 =
+* Bulk clone action added (WP 4.7+)
+* Wildcards enabled for custom fields to skip
+* Options to copy post author, post format (moved from taxonomies), menu order, post template
+* Check publish_posts/publish_pages capability to prevent Contributors from publishing by cloning
+* Using wp_slash (WP 3.6+) or a better workaround (WP 4.4+) on the post and its meta, should also fix some compatibility issues
+* Check if admin bar is showing before enqueueing CSS
+* Probable fix for repeated clone bug
+* Other minor bugs fixed

 = 3.0.3 =
 * Notices in admin after copying